betselot/DGMTrack/README.md

 **Car Category of KITTI dataset (~172 frames) **

-Note: To see the movie file in detail, click the GIf file.
-Thus we can see in zoom-in view.
+Note: To see the movie file in detail, click the GIF file, then reload the browser to see the tracking result again and again.
+Thus, we can see it in a zoom-in view.

 ![My GIF](caranimation_172.gif)